 This course will include a chronological study of the history and development of life on earth.
 Topics will include the formation of the oceans and atmospheres, fossils, and evolution of dinosaurs, and animal life.
-Concurrent enrollment in GE 124L (laboratory) is required.
+Concurrent enrollment in GE 124L or GEOL 2110Z (laboratory) is required.